 Bullying, blackmail, online abuse (possible)

-A father bullies his son about his PTSD and tells stories of teasing and picking on his IRA colleagues when they were making explosives.
+A father bullies his adult son and tells stories of teasing and picking on his IRA colleagues.

 Cigarettes, smoking (mild)